jfi/jamesinman.co.uk/neurodiversity-coaching-and-technology-mentoring/index.md

     </a>
   </div>
   <p class="text-lg text-secondaryText font-body mb-6 mt-6 leading-relaxed">
     1:1 in person sessions (in Essex, and East or Central London) are available depending on availability, but may be charged at a higher rate for travel expenses.
 My seminars are available in person only (priced on request), but I can deliver these nationwide depending on arrangements.
-Please <a href="mailto:james@jamesinman.co.uk" class="font-bold hover:opacity-70 underline">email me</a> or <a href="https://tidycal.com/jamesinman/20-minute-introduction-call" class="font-bold hover:opacity-70 underline">book in an intro call</a> to talk through your requirements.
+Please <a href="mailto:james@wilderotter.co.uk" class="font-bold hover:opacity-70 underline">email me</a> or <a href="https://tidycal.com/jamesinman/20-minute-introduction-call" class="font-bold hover:opacity-70 underline">book in an intro call</a> to talk through your requirements.
   </p>
 </section>